ispc/ispc/docs/ispc_for_xe.rst

     queue.copyToDevice(p_dev);
     queue.copyToDevice(vin_dev);

-    // Make sure that input arrays were copied queue.barrier();

     // Launch the kernel on the device using 1 thread queue.launch(kernel, p_dev, 1);

-    // Make sure that execution completed
-    queue.barrier();

     // ispcrt::Array objects which used as outputs of ISPC kernel should be
     // explicitly copied to host from device queue.copyToHost(vout_dev);

-    // Make sure that input arrays were copied queue.barrier();

     // Execute queue and sync
     queue.sync();